- Fraud or misrepresentation [INA Section 212(a)(6)(C)(i)];

 - Falsely claiming U.S. citizenship [INA Section 212(a)(6)(C)(ii)];

-- An intending immigrant who is not in possession of a valid unexpired immigrant visa or other suitable entry document [INA Section 212(a)(7)(A)(i)(I)];
+- An intending immigrant who does not have a valid unexpired immigrant visa or other suitable entry documents [INA Section 212(a)(7)(A)(i)(I)];

-- A nonimmigrant who is not in possession of a passport valid for a minimum of six (6) months from the date of the expiration of the initial period of stay [INA Section 212(a)(7)(A)(i)(II)(i)]; or
+- A nonimmigrant who does not have a passport valid for a minimum of six (6) months from the date of the expiration of the initial period of the stay [INA Section 212(a)(7)(A)(i)(II)(i)]; or

-- A nonimmigrant who is not in possession of a valid nonimmigrant visa or border crossing card at the time of application for admission [INA Section 212(a)(7)(A)(i)(II)(ii)].
+- A nonimmigrant who does not own a valid nonimmigrant visa or border crossing card at the time of application for admission [INA Section 212(a)(7)(A)(i)(II)(ii)].